 Clearly, the previous spreadsheets – which may have relied too much on self-reporting (including media announcements) - were substantially underestimating the scale of sustainability reporting based on the GRI framework in the US.
 And my critical comments were perhaps premature and not based accurate data.
-As shown in one of
+As shown in one of GRI’s slides presented during the conference in St. Louis (inserted further above), the reporting count has jumped materially for the 2011 period just over the past few weeks.

 During the delivery of GRI-certified courses, I sometimes caricature GRI reporters into two different groups.
 Following the publication of its report, the first group maintains a low profile and looks nervously at the phone.
 This group hopes nobody will call.
 In contrast, the second group, which is also staring at the phone, is getting increasingly angry.
 The members of this group wonder why the phone is not ringing off the hook with congratulatory messages, invitations to join SRI funds and skyrocketing sales.